TAKE NOTE: New Student Orientation August 4-7, 2022

-Nearly 100% of Huntingdon College students receive some form of financial aid or scholarship.
-The process of applying for aid is outlined in the Financial Aid Checklist, while the Financial Aid and Scholarship Programs pages will lead you through the various types of aid administered by Huntingdon College.
+Nearly all Huntingdon College undergraduate students receive some form of financial aid or scholarship.
+The process of applying for undergraduate aid is outlined in the Financial Aid Checklist, while the Financial Aid and Scholarship Programs pages will lead you through the various types of aid administered by Huntingdon College.

 How Need Is Determined

 Your FAFSA will be sent electronically to the federal processing center, and they, in turn, will notify you and all of the colleges designated on your form of the results.
 The information calculated by the FAFSA processing center is known as your Expected Family Contribution (EFC).
 A college financial aid administrator uses the EFC to calculate your Need with respect to that institution.
 Need is calculated by subtracting your EFC from the College’s budgeted cost of attendance.
 Your EFC doesn’t change no matter where you will attend college, but because the cost of attendance varies by institution and by your personal circumstances, your Need will vary by institution.
-Colleges will package financial aid to meet a percentage of your calculated Need.
+Colleges will compile your financial aid offer toward meeting a percentage of your calculated Need.

-After you receive your financial aid package, you may accept or decline any component of the package, sign the award letter, and return the award letter to the Office of Student Financial Services.
+After you receive your financial aid offer, you may accept or decline any component, sign the offer, and return the offer to the Office of Student Financial Services.
 (Keep a copy for your records.)
-Then, submit your enrollment deposit to secure your aid package and your place in the entering class.
+Then, submit your enrollment deposit to secure your aid and your place in the entering class.